Libensemble/libensemble/README.rst

 * Balsam_

 From v0.2.0, libEnsemble has the option of using the Balsam job manager.
-This is required for running libEnsemble on compute nodes some supercomputing platforms (eg. Cray XC40); platforms which do not support launching jobs from compute nodes.
+This is required for running libEnsemble on the compute nodes of some supercomputing platforms (eg. Cray XC40); platforms which do not support launching jobs from compute nodes.
+Note that as of v0.5.0 libEnsemble can also be run on the launch nodes using multiprocessing.

 The example sim and gen functions and tests require the following dependencies: